Back to Tools

 Email in URL parameters

-About URL Encoding
+Complete Guide to URL Encoding

 Why URL Encoding is Important:

-• Security - Prevents URL injection attacks
+• Security: Prevents URL injection attacks and ensures data integrity

-• Reliability - Prevents broken links from special characters
+• Reliability: Prevents broken links from special characters

 Commonly Encoded Characters: